 While enjoying a picnic, pied butcherbirds, pied currawongs, Australian magpies, sulphur-crested cockatoos and laughing kookaburras can be seen and the distinctive 'whip' call of the eastern whipbird is often heard.

 Fantails and fairy-wrens are common along the walking trails and sacred kingfishers and eastern water dragons occur near creeks and waterholes.
 Late in the afternoons, red-necked wallabies and swamp wallabies can be seen in the day-use areas.

-See the description of the park’s natural environment for more details about Daisy Hill Regional Park's local koala population.
+See the description of the park’s natural environment for more details about Daisy Hill Conservation Park's local koala population.